Landlord to Grant Easements, Etc Sample Clauses

 Landlord to Grant Easements, Etc. Landlord will, from time to time, so long as no Event of Default has occurred and is continuing, at the request of Tenant and at Tenant's cost and expense (but subject to the approval of Landlord, which approval shall not be unreasonably withheld or delayed), (a) grant easements and other rights in the nature of easements with respect to the Project to third parties, (b) release existing easements or other rights in the nature of easements which are for the benefit of the Project, (c) dedicate or transfer unimproved portions of the Project for road, highway or other public purposes, (d) execute petitions to have the Project annexed to any municipal corporation or utility district, (e) execute amendments to any covenants and restrictions affecting the Project, and (f) execute and deliver to any person any instrument appropriate to confirm or effect such grants, releases, dedications, transfers, petitions and amendments (to the extent of its interests in the Project), but only upon delivery to Landlord of an officer's certificate stating that such grant, release, dedication, transfer, petition or amendment does not interfere with the proper conduct of the business of Tenant on the Project and does not materially reduce the value of the Project.

-Landlord to Grant Easements, Etc. Landlord shall, from time to -------------------------------- time so long as no Event of Default has occurred and is continuing, at the request of Tenant and at Tenant's cost and expense (but subject to the approval of Landlord, which approval shall not be unreasonably withheld or delayed): (i) grant easements and other rights in the nature of easements; (ii) release existing easements or other rights in the nature of easements which are for the benefit of the Leased Property; (iii) dedicate or transfer unimproved portions of the Leased Property for road, highway or other public purposes; (iv) execute petitions to have the Leased Property annexed to any municipal corporation or utility district; (v) execute amendments to any covenants and restrictions affecting the Leased Property; and (vi) execute and deliver to any Person any instrument appropriate to confirm or effect such grants, releases, dedications and transfers (to the extent of its interest in the Leased Property), but only upon delivery to Landlord of an Officer's Certificate (which Certificate, if contested by Landlord, shall not be binding on Landlord) stating that such grant, release, dedication, transfer, petition or amendment is not detrimental to the proper conduct of the business of Tenant on the Leased Property and does not reduce its value or usefulness for the Primary Intended Use.
-Landlord shall not grant, release, dedicate or execute any of the foregoing items in Section ------- 7.4 without obtaining Tenant's approval, which approval shall not be --- unreasonably withheld or delayed.
+Landlord to Grant Easements, Etc. Landlord will, from time to time, so long as no Default shall have occurred and be continuing, at the request of Tenant with respect to the applicable Leased Property and at Tenant's sole cost and expense, (a) grant easements and other rights in the nature of easements with respect to such Leased Property to third parties, (b) release existing easements or other rights in the nature of easements which are for the benefit of such Leased Property, (c) dedicate or transfer unimproved portions of such Leased Property for road, highway or other public purposes, (d) execute petitions to have such Leased Property annexed to any municipal corporation or utility district, (e) execute amendments to any covenants and restrictions affecting such Leased Property and (f) execute and deliver to any Person any instrument appropriate to confirm or effect such grants, release, dedications, transfers, petitions and amendments (to the extent of its interests in such Leased Property); provided that Landlord shall have reasonably determined that such grant, release, dedication, transfer, petition or amendment is not materially detrimental to the operation of such Leased Property for its Primary Intended Use and does not materially reduce the value of such Leased Property, and that Landlord shall have received an Officer's Certificate confirming such determination, and such additional information as Landlord may reasonably request.

 AutoNDA by SimpleDocs